jmshal/pokevision-cli/docs/slack-notifications.md

 And optionally, if you wish to post to a different channel, you can pass the name of that channel to the `--slack-channel` flag.

+It's also worth noting that if you're looking to run this continuously, and ignore any potential downtimes that the PokéVision may experience, you can add the `--forever` flag.
+Check out [advanced usage](./advanced-usage.md) for more info.

 Together, the command you run should look something like this...

 ```sh